 Here's an example of how the course design will play out in practice: Suppose that it's Friday of the second week of classes.
-By 9A.M., you'll complete the reading, lecture, and online quiz related to that day's content.
-You will use gradescope to turn in the homework problems related to the content delivered on Monday of the second week of classes.
+By 3 p.m., you'll complete the reading, lecture, and online quiz related to that day's content.
+You will use Gradescope to turn in the homework problems related to the content delivered on Monday of the second week of classes.
 We will then spend the class period engaged in group work related to the reading assignment and recorded lecture.
 You will leave that class prepared to work on the homework problems which are due Wednesday of the third week.
 If you have difficulty with the homework problems or any of the course material, you could attend office hours.1

 Texts.
 The course will use a draft version of Discrete Structures as its primary text.
 This is a free PDF file available on the course website which will be updated as the semester proceeds.
+(If you find typos or have suggestions for improving the text, please let me or Kyle know!)
 Previous iterations of Math 113 have used Discrete Mathematics: Elementary and Beyond as a textbook; you may find it to be a useful supplementary text.

 Reading assignments and mini-lectures.
 The required reading and recorded lectures are essential to the course and provide a leaping off point for each of our class meetings.
 The associated quizzes are intended to ensure that you are following the text and lecture at an appropriate level; they should not be particularly hard, though some of the problems will be nontrivial.
-The quizzes are embedded into the mini-lecture videos (posted to the course website) and are due by 9A.M. on the day of class.
-(This will allow me to review the class's comprehension of the material before we meet.)
-Quizzes will be assessed primarily on the basis of completion.
+The quizzes are embedded into the mini-lecture videos (posted to the course website) and are due by 3 p.m. on the day of class.
+Quizzes will be assessed on the basis of completion, not on score.